davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 Once you have downloaded and installed IntelliJ IDE, clone the repository containing the skeleton code https://github.com/davsec-teaching/ECS160-HW1-skeleton, and open it as a project in the IntelliJ IDE.

 We will use [Maven](https://maven.apache.org/) to manage all library dependencies.
-We need a library to parse JSON files, we will use Google's Gson for that.
-We also need a library to parse the command line options.
+We need a library to parse JSON files, we will use Google's Gson for that, and a library to parse the command line options.
 We will use Apache Commons's CLI library for that task.

+Java presents a standard API called JDBC (Java Database Connectivity) to communicate with databases.
+Feel free to use the Postgres JDBC driver provided [here](https://github.com/pgjdbc/pgjdbc) to store (and load, in future assignments) the records from the PostgreSQL database.

 **Adding library dependencies.**
 Add the dependencies for Gson and commons-cli to `pom.xml`.
 Read the [Maven tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
 Because we are using the IntelliJ IDE, if we click on the `Run` button, the Maven build steps will be automatically performed.
+The snippet from `pom.xml` to add the Gson and Apache Commons libraries are shown here.
+Please add the Postgres JDBC dependency accordingly.

 ````
     <dependencies>